WrestleMania X-Seven: Aftermath

-Shane McMahon's next feud would involve Kurt Angle as he would crash Angle's Olympic Gold Medal Ceremony reenactment on the May 21 edition of Raw.
-Angle was celebrating the return of his Gold Medal from Chris Benoit which he won back the previous night at Judgment Day.
-Shane mocked him while declaring the return of WCW, and he got an Angle slam for his efforts.
+Shane McMahon's next feud would involve Kurt Angle, as he would crash Angle's Olympic Gold Medal Ceremony reenactment on the May 21 edition of Raw.
+Angle was celebrating the return of his gold medal from Chris Benoit, which he won back the previous night at Judgment Day.
+Shane interrupted the ceremony and mocked Angle, while declaring the return of WCW.
+This led an enraged Angle to deliver an Angle Slam to Shane.
 Shane would return the favor on the June 11 edition of Raw with an assist from The Undertaker.
 The two would eventually meet in a streetfight at King of the Ring, which was the third of three matches for Kurt Angle on the night.